tretapey/raisincss/README.md

 Note: Flex display in a different section

-Also we can use the breakpoints prefixes, i.e:
+Also, we can use the breakpoints prefixes, i.e:

 - `.sm:display-none`
 - `.md:display-block`